VirgilSecurity/virgil-crypto-c/docs/module.md

     Constant name.
 The name attribute is required.

 value:
     Constant value.
-The value attribute is required.
+Optional for enumerated constant.
+The value attribute is optional.

 The 'enum' item